CERT Secure Coding in C and C++ Professional Certificate

 Secure Coding in C and C++ provides detailed instruction about common programming errors in C and C++ and describes how these errors can lead to code that is vulnerable to exploitation.
 The course concentrates on security issues intrinsic to the C and C++ programming languages and associated libraries.
 The intent is for this course to be useful to anyone involved in developing secure C and C++ programs regardless of the specific application.
 Moreover, this course encourages programmers to adopt security best practices and develop a security mindset that can help protect software from tomorrow's attacks, not just today's.

-Instruction is accomplished through recorded lectures from SEI instructors and is reinforced through online exercise labs which apply your new knowledge.
-This eLearning course contains twenty (20) hours of video instruction, that may be studied incrementally, and six (6) online exercises performed in the virtual lab environment.
+Instruction is accomplished through recorded lectures from SEI instructors.
+Course exercises allow the concepts taught to be applied in a virtual environment ‹ VM and exercise application files are supplied for download.
+This eLearning course contains twenty (20) hours of video instruction, that may be studied incrementally, and six (6) optional exercises.

 This course is also offered as instructor-led training at customer sites.Secure Coding in C and C++ Examination